 8. EXTERNAL USER GROUP WEEKLY ACTIVITIES:

-Thursdays - Wheel Meet Again - 10am - 2pm over 50's activity class including: line dancing, pamper sessions, luncheon, and much more - Contact Lyn on 0151 708 0435 or @WheelMeetAgain or Facebook: WMA Liverpool for details on all weekly activities delivered over various sites - Prices vary depending on treatments, activities etc
+Thursdays - Wheel Meet Again - 10am - 2pm over 50's activity line dancing session.
+Contact Lyn on 0151 708 0435 or @WheelMeetAgain or Facebook: WMA Liverpool for details on all weekly activities delivered over various sites - Prices vary depending on treatments, activities etc

 Fridays - Whitechapel Centre Drop in for Tier 1 homelessness - 9:30am - 2pm FREE SERVICE